Friday, August 23, 2024

 5. Thank you email

-And remember that a site-wide average metric, like this, may take a huge amount of effort to shift.
-Perhaps it would make more sense to focus on this average engagement time for a single page instead.
-You can find that under Reports -> Engagement -> Pages and screens.
+Also, remember that average engagement time is a site-wide metric.
+As such, it may take a huge amount of effort to shift.
+Perhaps it would make more sense to focus on average engagement time for a single page instead.
+You can find that in Reports -> Engagement -> Pages and screens.

 About me